oracle/python-oracledb/doc/src/api_manual/defaults.rst

     The default value for :attr:`Cursor.prefetchrows`.
 This is a query tuning attribute, see :ref:`Tuning Fetch Performance <tuningfetch>`.

+    This attribute is ignored when using :meth:`Connection.fetch_df_all()` or :meth:`Connection.fetch_df_batches()` since these methods always set the internal prefetch size to the relevant arraysize or size value.

     This attribute has an initial value of *2*.

 .. attribute:: defaults.program